Anomalous mapping between pionfull and pionless EFT's: Introduction

 \section{Introduction}

 Pions are the first particles known to mediate strong interactions between nucleons.
-After quark picture of hadrons is established, they are degraded as effective degrees--composite particles of quarks bound with gluons, and the local field theories in terms of pions and other hadronic degrees become low-energy effective field theories (EFT) of QCD with chiral symmetry being spontaneously and softly broken that are only valid in low energy processes characterized by scales well below the broken scale of chiral symmetry: $\Lambda_{\chi}\sim1$ GeV.
-For nuclear forces, however, the direct computation using QCD is in fact impossible, where effective theories are extremely useful tools at hand.
-In fact, since Weinberg's seminal work in 1990\cite{Weinberg}, there have been great progresses in applying EFT methods to nucleon systems and nuclear forces in the last two decades\cite{BBP,BvK,epelrev,EMRMP,EM_RP503,EM12}.
-In a sense, these achievements have pretty laid down the field theoretical foundation for nuclear physics.
-Intriguingly, there still remains an unsettled issue that is concerned with the nonperturbative treatment of pion-exchange potential\cite{NTvK,PVRA,EpelMeis,EpGg}.
-Two prevailing choices are adopted in literature concerning this issue: (1) Nonperturbative treatment\cite{EM,EGM} in numerical approach using finite cut-off a la Lepage\cite{lepage} without modifying Weinberg's power counting; (2) 'Perturbative' treatment\cite{KSW,vK,BBSvK,NTvK,LvK,PV} with modified power counting rules.
-The first choice is quite successful and efficient in phenomenology.
-While the second choice is also appealing due to its analytical tractability.
-The merits and discussions of various approaches could be found in the review articles\cite{BBP,BvK,epelrev,EMRMP,EM_RP503,EM12}.
+After quark picture of hadrons is established, they are degraded as effective degrees of QCD.
+For nuclear forces, however, the direct analytical computation using QCD is in fact impossible, hence effective theories are extremely useful tools at hand.
+Since Weinberg's seminal work in 1990\cite{Weinberg}, there have been great progresses in applying EFT methods to nucleonic systems\cite{BBP,BvK,epelrev,EMRMP,EM_RP503,EM12,Epel13}, pretty laying down the field theoretical foundation for nuclear physics.
+Intriguingly, there still remains an unsettled issue that is concerned with the nonperturbative treatment of pion-exchange potential\cite{NTvK,PVRA1,PVRA2,PVRA3,EpelMeis1,EpelMeis2}.
+Two prevailing choices are adopted in literature concerning this issue: (1) Nonperturbative treatment\cite{EM1,EM2,EGM} in numerical approach using finite cut-off a la Lepage\cite{lepage} without modifying Weinberg's power counting; (2) 'Perturbative' treatments\cite{KSW1,KSW2,vK,BBSvK,NTvK,LvK,PV} with modified power counting rules.
+Discussions of various approaches could be found in the review articles\cite{BBP,BvK,epelrev,EMRMP, EM_RP503,EM12,Epel13}.
 The open status of this issue suggests that we are still elusive of some intricate structures of the chiral effective theory for nuclear forces.
 So, it is worthwhile to do further studies about the structures of the pionfull theory.